Rosemary A. Dobbins: NASA career

-Dobbins remained at NASA for almost a decade, working during the most exciting and formative years of the American Space Program.
+Dobbins remained at NASA for almost a decade, working during the formative years of the American Space Program.
 She was also one of the first women in her division to be promoted to management.
 Artistically, the work was exceedingly challenging as it pre-dated the age of computers in graphic design.
 Most illustration work was done by airbrush, and all blocking and lettering work had to be done by hand.
 She worked on every major NASA project including the Juno II, Mercury, and Gemini Programs, but her main focus was on the Apollo Program, and beyond.
 Some of her later work even included concept art for a future planned moon station.
 Her illustrations were used in countless presentations, programs, and NASA publications.
 Many of her pieces have been on display in some of the most well-trafficked spaces of NASA, including a six-foot air-brushed illustration of the Saturn V after lift-off which hung in the main lobby of NASA headquarters for many years.
 Because her work was done for NASA as a government employee, it was uncredited for decades.
 Only recently, as NASA has begun to celebrate the work of the women in its early history who were pioneers in their fields, has Rosemary A. Dobbins finally been credited for her iconic artistic legacy.